Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 should be 901% faster than the GeForce 8600 GT 1GB DDR2 overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 560 should perform a lot faster than the GeForce 8600 GT 1GB DDR2 overall. (explain)

-Texel RateThe GeForce GTX 560 will be quite a bit (about 425%) faster with regards to texture filtering than the GeForce 8600 GT 1GB DDR2. (explain)
+Texel RateThe GeForce GTX 560 should be quite a bit (approximately 425%) better at AF than the GeForce 8600 GT 1GB DDR2. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 560 is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 560 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison